 What is workplace democracy?
-It is when democratic practices are put into action in the workplace, like voting, debate and a participatory decision-making system.
+It is when democratic practices are put into action in the workplace, like voting, debate, and a participatory decision-making system.
 Or in other words, workplace democracy is when our employees feel like “owners”.

 Why is workplace democracy important?
 Because it engages employees more and according to a 2018 Gallup poll, 53% of workers are not engaged in their job.
 And why should that matter?
 More engagement leads to earnings-per-share growth that is actually more than four times that of their competitors, says Gallup.
 On top of that, more engaged employees lead to better customer engagement, higher productivity, better retention, fewer accidents, and 21% higher profitability.

-1. Be transparent.
+1. Be Transparent

 Your employees will be happier and will be far more trusting if they are aware of what’s going on, even if it’s just sharing a sales win or positive customer reviews – keep them in the loop at all times.

 Create an open dialogue with your employees and them with you.
-On a regular basis, make sure you are asking your employees about their concerns, questions, ideas and thoughts.
+On a regular basis, make sure you are asking your employees about their concerns, questions, ideas, and thoughts.
 It doesn’t matter if what they have to say is a small matter or a new idea, everything needs to be brought to your attention so that you can handle the situation accordingly.
 Your employees will be much happier and will feel appreciated if you listen and act on what they have to say.

+Here’s the thing, no department is more important than another.
 It shouldn’t matter if the sales department is bringing in all the money.
 Why?
 Because it is no less important than marketing, accounting, human resources, or even reception.
 Without all your departments, your company just couldn’t function properly so make sure you’re treating each department equally and fairly.

-4. Delegate responsibility.
+4. Delegate Responsibility

-Workplace democracy is all about delegating responsibility, actually that’s democracy in general.
+Workplace democracy is all about delegating responsibility, actually, that’s democracy in general.
 Be clear on who needs to accomplish what task so that everyone knows what they are responsible for and nothing falls between the cracks.

-6. Forgive failure.
+6. Forgive Failure